>

 Here rest the remains of the monarchs Mohamed V and Hassan II, grandfather and father of the current King Mohamed VI.
 It was built between 1961 and 1999, just opposite the Hassan Tower.
 The project is made up of the Great Mosque and a Kubba, a tomb covered by a dome built in white Italian marble.
 The almost cubic construction is crowned by a four-sloped roof covered with green tiles.
 The Great Mosque of Rabat, built around the 14th century, is made up of a square-shaped minaret decorated with horseshoe-shaped arches.
 A little further from the mosque is the jewelry souk, where representatives of foreign powers used to reside.

-rabat puerta-mausoleo-mohamed-V-
+rabat mausoleum-door-mohamed-V-

 Kasbah of the Oudaias